Easy Hot German Potato Salad

 Spoon potato salad onto individual serving plates; sprinkle with parsley and chopped egg.

-- Potatoes will keep successfully for several weeks if stored in a cool, dark, humid (but not wet) place.
+Potatoes keep well for several weeks if stored in a cool, dark, humid (but not wet) place.
 Avoid light because it greens the skin giving potatoes a bitter flavor.
 Also, don’t keep potatoes in the refrigerator.
 Cold converts potato starch to sugar, sweetening them.

 COLLECTION